Airtightness and Ventilation for Old London Houses in Plain English

 • Insulation made homes warmer and further reduced accidental ventilation.

-A retrofit replaces those lost draughts with a deliberate system.
+A carefully planned retrofit replaces those lost draughts with a deliberate ventilation strategy.

 What airtightness really means